hed-standard/hed-specification/docs/01_Introduction.md

 4. **Provide basic infrastructure** for building and using machine-actionable tools to systematically analyze data associated with recorded events in and across data sets, studies, paradigms, and modalities.
 ````

-Current systems in neuroimaging experiments do not record events beyond simple numerical (3) or text
-(Event type Target) labels whose more complete and precise meanings are known only to the experimenter(s).

 A central goal of HED is to enable building of archives of brain imaging data in a form amenable to new
 forms of larger scale analysis, both within and across studies.
 Such event-related analysis requires that